phil-brown/portfolio/README.md

 ### Usage ###

 Fork this repo, and in your fork, switch to the gh-pages branch.
-Edit the website content to fit your personal needs.
+Edit the values in `js/config.js` to fit your personal needs.
+Add images to the `img` directory and add their references to `config.images`.
+If you choose to create your own stylesheet, add it to the `css` directory, and change `config.style` to the name of your css file.
-The completed page will be available at https://<username>.github.com/portfolio.
+The completed page will be available at `https://<username>.github.com/portfolio`.

 ### Current Status ###

+**4/15/2013**

+* Added image and custom html options.
+* *TODO:* more `CSS` stylesheet options
+* *TODO:* improve README documentation

 **4/15/2013**